Azure/azure-powershell/src/GuestConfiguration/GuestConfiguration/help/Get-AzVMGuestPolicyStatusHistory.md

 ## DESCRIPTION
 The Get-AzVMGuestPolicyStatusHistory cmdlet gets compliance status history of guest configuration policies for an initiative of type "Guest Configuration" that is assigned to a VM.
 An initiative is a policy of definition type "Initiative".
-Use Get-AzVMGuestPolicyReport cmdlet to get details of a single compliance report using reportId that can be found in output of Get-AzVMGuestPolicyStatusHistory cmdlet.
+Use Get-AzVMGuestPolicyStatus cmdlet to get details of a single compliance report using reportId that can be found in output of Get-AzVMGuestPolicyStatusHistory cmdlet.

 ## EXAMPLES